tinymce/tinymce-docs/plugins/tinycomments.md

 var currentAuthorId = ...

 function create(content, done, fail) {
-  // "randomString" should be written to produce random strings with a very low
-  // chance of collisions.
   var uid = 'annotation-' + randomString();
   try {
-    // "setConversation" here is a function written to synchronously persist
-    // the new conversation to a form field for later submission to the server setConversation(
+    setConversation(
       uid,
       [ { user: currentAuthorId, comment: content } ]